-SBAC - The Smarter Balanced Assessment Consortium is a standardized test consortium.
+SBAC - Due to COVID-19 district/state guidelines, SBAC was on pause for the '19-'20 and '20-'21 school years.
+SBAC has been administered for the '21-'22 school year.
+The Smarter Balanced Assessment Consortium is a standardized test consortium.
 It creates Common Core State Standards-aligned tests ("adaptive online exams") to be used in several states.
 The Smarter Balanced Assessment Consortium (SBAC) assessment is administered as part of California's state testing program.
 It assesses student mastery of the Common Core State Standards.
 The SBAC is under the umbrella of the CAASPP.
 (See CAASPP)

-SCIENCE FAIR - Please ask your child's teacher for more information.
+SCIENCE FAIR - Due to COVID-19 district/state guidelines, Science Fair is on pause until further notice.
+Please ask your child's teacher for more information.
 Only projects from grades 4-6 are eligible for the District Science Fair, generally held in early spring.

 SNACKS - Students are to eat snacks on the grass area.
 Only snack (individual) size items are allowed (1-2 oz).
+Students are to bring snacks only for themselves.
 Trash cans are conveniently located for students to dispose of their trash.
 Sunflower seeds, gum, flavored salt, powdery sugar-tart candy and like items are not allowed on campus.
+Note: Students eat in the classroom with their teacher during inclement weather advisories.

-SPECIAL PROGRAMS - Chaparral Elementary School is proud to offer many special programs to meet the diverse needs of our students.
+SPECIAL INSTRUCTIONAL PROGRAMS - Chaparral Elementary School is proud to offer many special programs to meet the diverse needs of our students.